-Lifting tables are used to lift material up to an appropriate height of a work process.
+Hydraulic lifting tables are used to lift material up to an appropriate height of a work process.
 They may be fixed or transportable.
 The charged is usually hydraulically moving either directly by one or more hydraulic stamps or indirectly through scissors.
-Another way to use a lifting table is firmly set lifting platforms or elevators where the lifting table lifts material or persons from one level to another.
+Another way to use a lifting table is fixed lifting platforms or elevators where the lifting table lifts material or people from one level to another.

 In addition, lifting tables can be used in the workplace's interior design, so that employees' working environment is optimized

-Lifting tables are also used in large style at car dealers, where the lifting table lifts cars from the living room level to the first floor, just as the lifting table can also handle the task of lifting a pallet of paper from the sidewalk up to the printing press on the first floor.
+Lifting tables are also used in a large style of car dealers, where the lifting table lifts cars from the living room level to the first floor, just as the lifting table can also handle the task of lifting a pallet of paper from the sidewalk up to the print on the first floor.
 Automatic parking garages where the cars are automatically placed for customers are also possible by means of eg. The option of the lifting table.

 Lifting tables must comply with the provisions of the occupational health and safety legislation for technical aids.
 All Jema Lift lifting tables do this.

 For lifting tables that are mechanically run, at least every 12 months of the supplier or other expert must be carried out.
 Jema Lift, of course, offers to complete the statutory inspections for you.

 The user of a lifting table must check every day before commissioning that the table's safety functions are in order and that there are no visible deficiencies.

 During maintenance, repair or cleaning under the lifted table, the table must be maintained securely in the lifting position with a proper locking device.
 There must be divorced.

 A lifting table can be arranged so that the table can be folded up to facilitate maintenance and supervision.
 Such a clapping table must be maintained securely in its open position.

 What to think about before ordering a lifting table?